Silverdark/altv-vcode/README.md

-# altV-vCode
+# alt:V vCode

-A server/client-sided editor made for alt:V MP and powered by the [Monaco Editor](https://microsoft.github.io/monaco-editor/index.html)
+A client-sided editor made for alt:V MP and powered by the [Monaco Editor](https://microsoft.github.io/monaco-editor/index.html).
+Forked from [5exyGuy/altV-vCode](https://github.com/5exyGuy/altV-vCode).

 ### Tools were used to create in-game editor

 -   React
 -   MobX
+-   Monaco-Editor

 ## Installation

-Download [the latest release](https://github.com/5exyGuy/altV-vCode/releases/tag/v1.1) ant put it in resources folder.
+Download the latest release and put it in resources folder.

 ## Usage